luisdavid64/MRI-Implicit-Neural-Representations/README.md

 python src/hp_search_script.py --config path/to/config --hp_config path/to/hp_config
 ```
 # Unit Tests
-Moreover, we have also added some series of unit testes to make sure that implemented classeses are working as it should.
-These tests can be found under src/test folder.
-Dataloader, regularization and undersampler implementations have unit tests.
+Moreover, we have also added a series of unit tests.
+These tests can be found under src/test folder, inluding tests for the dataloader, regularization and undersampling.

-Note: Dataloader's unit test requires data (.h5) file to work.
-Please download that file then modify the unit test accordingly.
+Note: Dataloader's unit tests require (.h5) data to work.
+Please download that file and modify the unit test accordingly.

 # References